micro-FPGA/riscv-contest-2018/BOARDS.md

 ## SmartFusion2 Board

-Documentation missing 404 links
-Only one project available to download, it yields error during update when opening with Libero 11.9
+Documentation missing 404 links, only one project available to download, it yields error during update when opening with Libero 11.9

 *Reverse engineeded documenation:*